2026 NYC Heat-Related Mortality Report

-- There was an average of 5 heat-stress deaths (caused directly by heat) per year.
+There was an average of 7 heat-stress deaths (caused directly by heat) per year from 2016-2025.
+A record-breaking heat event in June 2025 resulted in 19 heat-stress deaths.

-Black New Yorkers are more likely to die from heat stress, with death rates two times higher than white New Yorkers.
+Black and Latino New Yorkers are more likely to die from heat stress.
+Black New Yorkers had heat-stress death rates three times higher and Latino New Yorkers had death rates two times higher than white New Yorkers.
 Black New Yorkers also have a higher likelihood of heat-exacerbated death compared to other New Yorkers.
-This inequity is due to past and current structural racism that creates economic, health care, housing, energy, and other systems that benefit white people and disadvantage people of color.
+This inequity reflects past and current structural racism that creates economic, health care, housing, energy, and other systems that benefit white people and disadvantage people of color.

-Lack of access to home air conditioning (AC) is the most important risk factor for heat-stress death.
-Among those who died from heat stress, the place of death was most often an un-air-conditioned home.
+Lack of access to home cooling remains an important risk factor for heat-stress death.
+People who died from heat stress were most frequently exposed to heat in homes.
 Heat-exacerbated deaths were also more likely to occur at home, underscoring the importance of access to cooling at home.

 Introduction

 Hot weather is dangerous to health, sometimes resulting in death.
 Heat-related deaths are preventable.
-In this fifth annual report on heat-related mortality, the NYC Health Department reports on heat-related deaths in three ways:
+In this sixth annual report on heat-related mortality, the NYC Health Department reports on heat-related deaths in three ways:

-We report estimated trends in heat-exacerbated deaths for the current and past several decades (1973-2022) in five-year rolling time windows.
-For heat-stress deaths, we report counts and the annual average for the past ten years (2014-2023).
-Please refer to the footnote on years of data available for more information about the years of data included in this report.
+We report estimated trends in heat-exacerbated deaths for the current and past several decades (1974-2023) in 10-year rolling time windows to provide more stable estimates than previous 5-year aggregation and align with the 10-year period used to describe the temperature-risk relationship in this report.
+For heat-stress deaths, we report counts and the annual average for the past ten years (2016-2025).
+Please refer to the footnote on available data for more information about the years included in this report.
 Read reports from previous years.

 Demographics

-- Black New Yorkers continue to have an age-adjusted heat-stress death rate that is twice as high as that of white New Yorkers (0.8 deaths per million compared with 0.4 deaths per million) from 2014-2023.
-This inequity is rooted in systemic racism [1].
-Lack of equitable access to resources — for example, jobs that pay a living wage, affordable and healthy housing with air conditioning, and health care — are causes of these differences in heat-related mortality.
+- Black and Latino New Yorkers had higher age-adjusted heat-stress death rates compared with white New Yorkers (1.2 and 1.0 deaths per million, respectively, compared with 0.4 deaths per million) from 2016-2025.
+This inequity is rooted in systemic racism [1] that disproportionately impairs access to resources for New Yorkers of color — for example, jobs that pay a living wage, affordable and healthy housing with air conditioning, and health care.

-- Death rates were higher in neighborhoods with more than 30% of residents having a household income below the federal poverty line compared with wealthier neighborhoods.
+- Death rates were highest in neighborhoods with more than 20% of residents having a household income below the federal poverty level compared with wealthier neighborhoods.

 - Heat-stress deaths occurred among all age groups, with the lowest rates among people ages 20 and younger and the highest among people ages 60 and older.

-- Rates of heat-stress deaths were higher among males than females.
+- Age-adjusted death rates were higher among males than females.

-- Age-adjusted death rates were highest in Brooklyn and Queens.
+- Age-adjusted death rates were highest in Brooklyn and the Bronx.

 Health Risk Factors

-Common conditions included cardiovascular disease, substance or alcohol use, mental health or cognitive conditions, lung conditions, and a history of diabetes.
+Common conditions included cardiovascular disease, substance or alcohol use, mental health or cognitive conditions, a history of diabetes, and lung conditions.

 Heat Exposure Circumstances

-People who died from heat stress were most often exposed to dangerous heat in homes (45%, n=20 of 44 records with detailed information available about onset place).
-Among New Yorkers exposed in homes, and for whom there was information about the presence or absence of an AC (n=15), none had or were using AC.
+People who died from heat stress were most often exposed to dangerous heat in homes (48%, n=31 of 64 records with detailed information available about onset place).
+Among New Yorkers exposed in homes with information about the presence or absence of an AC (n=25), none had or were using AC.
 Without AC, indoor temperatures can be much higher than outdoors, especially at night, and can continue for days after a heat wave [2].

-Of people exposed to dangerous heat at home, about a quarter (n=5, 25%) had an electric fan present and on, indicating that using an electric fan without an AC cannot always prevent death during extreme heat for people who are at highest heat risk.
+Of people exposed to dangerous heat at home, about a quarter (n=7, 23%) had an electric fan present and on, indicating that using an electric fan without an AC cannot always prevent death during extreme heat for people who are at highest heat risk.

-Overall, 11% (n=5) of deaths were work-related and another 14% (n=6) were individuals noted to be experiencing or suspected to be experiencing homelessness.
+Overall, 8% (n=6) of deaths were work-related and another 14% (n=10) were individuals noted as experiencing or suspected to be experiencing homelessness.

 Deaths from chronic conditions that are not recognized as heat-related on death certificates can be estimated using statistical models.
 There are many more of these deaths than those from heat stress.
 They are called “excess deaths” or “heat-exacerbated deaths.”
 Unlike heat-stress deaths, which can be individually identified and investigated, excess deaths can be estimated only as aggregate counts.
 However, estimating heat-exacerbated deaths — or “mortality” — better captures the true extent of how many New Yorkers are dying due to heat.

-We report estimated heat-exacerbated deaths for the current and historical data in five-year rolling time windows to characterize trends.
 In the summary, we round point estimates to the nearest 10, to avoid conveying a false sense of precision about modeled estimates.
-The average natural death count per year was about 19,000 for May through September for the most recent 5-year period (2018-2022).
+The average overall natural death count per year was about 19,000 for May through September for the most recent 10-year period (2014-2023).
 We used time-series statistical models to compare deaths on hot days with those on cooler days.
 We estimated heat-exacerbated deaths using:

-- An indicator (yes/no) for extreme heat event days defined by the National Weather Service’s heat advisory levels for NYC.
-Based on the NYC Health Department’s previous analysis of heat-exacerbated mortality, heat advisories are for at least two consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.
+An indicator (yes/no) for extreme heat event days defined by the National Weather Service’s heat advisory levels for NYC.
+Based on the NYC Health Department’s previous analysis of heat-exacerbated mortality, heat advisories are defined as at least two consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher.

-These models were run in five-year rolling time windows between 1973 and 2022 (last year’s report included 1972 to 2021).
+These models were run in 10-year rolling time windows between 1974 and 2023 (last year’s report included 1973 to 2022).
 We included deaths occurring on the date of exposure to hot weather and over the following three days because previous NYC Health Department studies have shown that heat-exacerbated deaths can occur up to three days after the initial hot weather [4].
 Detailed methods used to estimate risks and attributable deaths can be found in the Appendix Methods and Supplemental Data.

-Estimated heat-exacerbated deaths — both those attributed to extreme and non-extreme hot days — declined substantially between 1972 and 2000 and plateaued after 2000 for about a decade.
-Heat-exacerbated deaths at and above 82°F then started increasing about a decade ago but plateaued again in recent years (see Figure 3).
+Estimated heat-exacerbated deaths — those attributed to both extreme and non-extreme hot days — declined substantially between 1974 and 2000 and plateaued after 2000 for about a decade.
+Heat-exacerbated deaths at and above 82°F then started increasing about a decade ago (see Figure 3).

-From 2018 to 2022, the most recent five-year time window, the estimated annual average of heat-exacerbated deaths during May-September for all hot days was 516 (95% Confidence Interval [95% CI]: 146, 868).
-Heat-exacerbated deaths made up approximately 3% of all natural-cause deaths in the warm months in this most recent period.
-Given the wide confidence intervals, this estimate is similar in magnitude to last year’s estimate of 570.
-(The number of heat-exacerbated deaths in last year’s report was corrected to 570).
+From 2014 to 2023, the most recent 10-year time window, the estimated annual average of heat-exacerbated deaths during May to September for all hot days was 489 (95% Confidence Interval [95% CI]: 264, 706).
+The number is similar to the annual average from 2013-2022 (520 deaths).
+Heat-exacerbated deaths made up approximately 3% of all natural-cause deaths in the warm months in this most recent 10-year period.

-The estimated annual average of heat-exacerbated deaths due to extreme heat events for 2018-2022 was 109 (95% CI: 43, 170) — approximately 20% of heat-related deaths.
-In contrast to the trend for both extreme and non-extreme hot days, heat-exacerbated deaths due to only extreme heat days are relatively constant over the past decade (see Figure 3).
+The estimated annual average of heat-exacerbated deaths due to extreme heat events for 2014-2023 was 88 (95% CI: 51, 122) — approximately 20% of heat-related deaths.
+In contrast to the trend for both extreme and non-extreme hot days, the number of heat-exacerbated deaths due to only extreme heat days was relatively constant over the past decade (see Figure 3), after declining in previous decades.

 Heat-exacerbated mortality risks were observed across the full range of hot days (maximum temperature at or above 82°F) during warm season months.
 Risk increased with temperature, with the largest increases occurring at the highest temperatures, and a steeper slope of relative risk above 90°F (see Figure 4).
 Note that, because there are more days in the range of non-extreme hot days (i.e., 82-94°F) than those in the extreme heat days (95+°F; see the histogram below the relative risk curve), these non-extreme hot days contribute more to the total heat-exacerbated deaths than the days in the extreme heat range.